michlun/DSR_Cervix_Tool_projects/README.md

 interpretable explanations, users will have a better understanding of the underlying reasons behind the model's decisions, promoting trust and transparency in the application.

-2. Cell Type Evaluation from Pap Slide Images: Selecting a second button will load a page that allows users to upload a microscope image, either of whole slides or single cells.
+2. (Michele Lunelli) Cell Type Evaluation from Pap Slide Images: Selecting a second button will load a page that allows users to upload a microscope image, either of whole slides or single cells.
 The application will employ trained deep neural networks to analyze the image and determine if it contains cervical cancer cells or not.
 Single cells can also be selected from whole slide images for further evaulation.